gbif/hp-gb32/travel-accommodation.md

 - Medellin
 - Cali

-You can find more information about the tours here.
+You can find more information about the specific tours [here](/assets/documents/Tours.pdf).

-Please contact Canuka Diaz at bordadda at [camila@bordadda.com](camila@bordadda.com) to book your trip or send an inquiry.
+Please contact Camila Diaz at bordadda at [camila@bordadda.com](camila@bordadda.com) to book your trip or send an inquiry.
 Please include the number of travelers and the itinerary you are interested in.